 Experienced Defective Medical Device Lawyers

 If you learn there is a recall on a device implanted in your body or used for your medical treatment, it can be frightening and overwhelming.
 You may want to discuss your options with your doctor and your insurance company regarding removal, replacement or other ways to keep you safe.
-You may also want to speak with an experienced Texas medical device attorney, especially if you have already suffered adverse effects from the problematic device.
+You may also want to speak with an experienced defective medical device lawyer, especially if you have already suffered adverse effects from the problematic device.